El Nino/La Nina Defined and Ski Areas Favored by El Nino (as of 2024)

 Mammoth, Calif.
 9,600 or 8,900 7.9% 13.9% 55 109% 101%

-Area (ONI) Monthly Seasonal Seasons Strong Strong
+Area (ONI to 2024) Monthly Seasonal Seasons Strong Strong

 El Nino La Nina